open5e/open5e/source/equipment/magic-items/horn-of-blasting.rst

 horn, which emits a thunderous blast in a 30-foot cone that is audible 600 feet away.
 Each creature in the cone must make a DC 15 Constitution saving throw.
-On a failed save, a creature takes 5d6 thunder damage and is deafened for 1 minute.
-On a successful save, a creature takes half as much damage and isn't deafened.
+On a failed save, a creature takes 5d6 thunder damage and is :ref:`srd:deafened` for 1 minute.
+On a successful save, a creature takes half as much damage and isn't :ref:`srd:deafened`.
 Creatures and objects made of glass or crystal have disadvantage on the saving throw and take 10d6 thunder damage instead of 5d6.